Datamine-Crypto/white-paper/docs/datamine-smart-contracts.md

 ```

 - **preventRecursion modifier**: [Mutex-locking](#security-mutex--checks-effects-interactions-pattern-usage).
-- **preventSameBlock modifier**: We don't want the SOURCE ADDRESS (Address with DAM lock-in) that is performing an action to be able to execute multiple actions within the same block.
+- **preventSameBlock modifier**: We don't want the SOURCE ADDRESS (Address with DAM lock-in) that is performing an action to be able to mint on the same block they locked-in their Datamine (DAM) tokens.
 This avoids potential forms of [transaction spamming](#security-our-modifiers).
 - **requireLocked modifier**: When calling `unlock()` function make sure that SOURCE ADDRESS has at least some Datamine (DAM) tokens locked-in their address (it is LOCKED).
 To keep things simple there are only two states to addresses: "locked/unlocked".

 Let's jump into the function body: